kreauniv/comp308/_sources/dispatch.rst.txt

     has some internal storage that we can only influence through message passing and it is free to do anything with that internal data in response to messages.
-This "state encapsulation" is a significant by product of object think and there would be no reason to choose a dominantly object based design for a system unless it requires and exploits such state encapsulation to simply using and reasoning about the system.
+This "state encapsulation" is a significant by product of object think.
+There is no reason to choose a dominantly object based design for a system unless it requires and exploits such state encapsulation to using and reasoning about the system.

 So we'll make a simple function to which we can give a list of keys and values (including method procedures) and get an object